AlexJFDev/altair-compiler/README.md

 ### Technical

-Info about how the compiler works is available on [my website](https://alexjf.dev/blog/csc205/altair_compiler/index.html).
+Info about how the assembler works is available on [my website](https://alexjf.dev/blog/csc205/altair_compiler/index.html).

 Adding {print-debugs} to the end of the command when running will print debug info.